xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 This kinds of interactions help make the user experience more remarkable to the user and help make user interact more with the game itself.

-### Interested in building NFC based applications get in touch!
+### Interested in building NFC based applications? get in touch!

 A way to exchange information pair to pair securely and efficient, NFC based applications allows you to create mechanism to not only make yours business presses more secure but to improve their efficiency and help create a more appeal user experience.
 This technology is used in a variety of industries and have prove to provide an improvement to its owners.